defencedigital/moduk-frontend-prototype/packages/components/card/README.md

             Healthy weight
           </a>
         </h2>
-        <p class="moduk-card__description">Check your BMI using our healthy weight calculator and find out if you're a healthy weight</p>
+        <p class="moduk-card__description">Check your BMI using our healthy weight calculator and find out if you’re a healthy weight</p>
       </div>
     </div>
   </li>